SCM-NV/qmflows/docs/tutorial.rst

  Starting the environment
 --------------------------

-Once *QMWORKS* has been installed the user should run the following command to initialize the environment:
+Once *QMFLOWS* has been installed the user should run the following command to initialize the environment:

 .. code:: bash